TheMarex/ba-thesis/text/5_stabilizer.md

 Since the contact with the ground is at first non-solid, we can employ the spring model.
 The springs at the front of the foot are compressed thus the force applied at the corresponding contact points increases.
 Accordingly the springs at the back are compressed less, thus the force applied to the corresponding contact points decreases.
-Resulting we see a increase in torque around the $x$-Axsis.
+Resulting we see a increase in torque around the $x$-axis.

 If the springs are compressed sufficiently, we can assume the contact with the floor is solid.
 Since the pose of the foot does not change, the increase in the joint angle in the ankle will rotate the upper body backwards.
 Recall the 3D-LIMP model for a moment,